webix-hub/docs/data/desktop/components.md

     <div>
 		<a href="desktop/spreadsheet.md">
 			<img src="desktop/icons/spreadsheet.png"/>
-			<br>Spreadsheet
+			<br>SpreadSheet
 		</a>
     </div>
 </div>

-<h2 style="clear:both;"/>Data Components</h2>
+<h2 style="clear:both;"/>Data Widgets</h2>

-Data components are used to present data of a specified type on the page.
-Such components manage the space allocated for their data and provide functionality for its access and configuration.
+Data widgets are used to present data of a specified type on the page.
+Such widgets manage the space allocated for their data and provide functionality for its access and configuration.
 <div class="components_group" style="padding-left:60px;">
 	<div>
 		<a href="desktop/chart.md">